 LIDO

 If you want to experience authentic Latvian home cooking, your best bet is to head to one of the many LIDO restaurants located around Riga.
 Don’t be put off by the cafeteria-style atmosphere – the food here is delicious, and the affordable prices mean you can sample many different items without breaking the bank.
 Simply grab a tray and fill it with as much as you can carry.
-Everything I loaded on the tray pictured cost around €10 in all.
-LIDO has many locations, including one at the airport, but my favorite is Lido Vermanitis on Elizabetes iela.
+You can’t get more budget friendly than LIDO.

 Singh’s